 In striving to formulate a list of the fundamental beliefs of religion from within his theory of principles (which we will explain in the next section), Albo abandons the status quo of similar lists composed by his predecessors.
 Instead of naming the principles of Mosaic law (“the Torah of Moses”) as, for example, Maimonides did in his well-known list of thirteen principles, Albo widens his target and lists the principles of “divine law.”
 By this term he refers to the entire system of laws whose source is in the revelation of God to humanity.
 This change leads Albo to dedicate a particularly long discussion (treatise 1, chapters 5–8) to the topic of the various types of law.
 Albo distinguishes three such types.
 The first of these is divine law, meaning a law whose origin is in divine revelation, such as Judaism.
 The second type is conventional law, a system of laws that human beings establish by mutual agreement in numerous political and social frameworks.
 Its purpose is to maintain the moral order of society and ensure the ongoing function of its systems.
 The third form of law according to Albo is natural law, or the basic laws of morality that aim to prevent injustice and promote honest behavior.
 Following is a short explanation of two main aspects of Albo’s theory of law that the academic literature covers: the concept of natural law, its origins, meaning and influence; and the method of verification of divine law.

 Natural law.
-Albo was the first Jewish philosopher to specifically address the concept of natural law.
+Albo was one of the first Jewish philosophers to specifically address the concept of natural law along with his contemporary Zerahia Halevi Saladin.
 Apparently, this was due to the influence of the Christian theologian Thomas Aquinas, who classified laws in his book Summa Theologica.
-Albo's view of natural law has attracted the attention of many scholars, in comparison to other topics in his philosophy, but the popular view among these scholars is that Albo did not attach great importance to this concept (Guttmann 1955, 176–184; Lerner 1964; Novak 1983, 319–350; Melamed 1989; Ehrlich 2006).
+Albo’s view of natural law has attracted the attention of many scholars, in comparison to other topics in his philosophy, but the popular view among these scholars is that Albo did not attach great importance to this concept (Guttmann 1955, 176–184; Lerner 1964; Novak 1983, 319–350; Melamed 1989; Ehrlich 2006; Ackerman 2013).

 Verification of divine law.
 One of the formative factors in Albo’s philosophy was the anti-Christian polemic.
 For this reason, one of the questions that engages him is the method of distinguishing between the true divine law, meaning the Torah of Moses, and a false religion that also claims to be of divine origin, meaning Christianity.
 Albo proposes two criteria for distinguishing between the two.
 Firstly, the true divine law is the one whose beliefs do not contradict any one of the necessary principles of divine law.
 Secondly, the true divine law provides incontrovertible proof of the credibility of its messenger, who informs the world of the law’s existence and divine origin (treatise 1, chapter 18).
 An important study on this issue argued that the first point is problematic, because it assumes that philosophy defines the basic beliefs of divine law and thus determines which law is truly divine.
 This is in opposition to the Averroistic approach, which disallows the use of philosophy for verifying religious matters.
 The solution for this problem lies in an alternate understanding of the role of philosophy in inter-religious debate.
 Philosophy does not serve as an affirming mechanism to validate certain beliefs, but only as a negating tool for identifying beliefs that stand in direct conflict with the basic rules of logic.
 In other words, Albo does not use philosophy to prove the validity of the beliefs of Judaism, but rather to reject Christianity as a false religion in light of its beliefs that stand in contradiction to philosophy (Lasker 1980).